-Yorkshire Parkin recipe is an age old ginger cake recipe from Northern England.
-Its traditionally made with wholesome oatmeal and plenty of sticky black treacle.
-Its the best kind of ginger cake for Autumn and Bonfire Night.
-Great on its own but extra special when served as proper pudding: heated and with custard.
+Traditionally made with wholesome oatmeal and plenty of sticky black treacle, this is the best kind of ginger cake for cold and frosty nights.
+Great on its own but extra special when served warm and with custard.

-To make a 9×9 inch tin (about 15 pieces) of this Yorkshire parkin recipe you will need the following:
+To make a 9x9 inch tin (about 16 pieces) of this Yorkshire parkin recipe you will need:

-Substitutions: Please bear in mind that the recipe above uses UK self raising flour, which is different to USA self raising flour.
-If you don't have self raising flour or if you have a different type, you can substituted the self raising flour in this recipe for: 250g all purpose flour + 2 1/2 level tsp of baking powder.
+Self Raising flour: This recipe uses UK self raising flour, which is different to the USA version.
+If you don't have this type of flour, it can be substituted for: 250g (2 cups) of all purpose flour + 2 ½ level tsp of baking powder.
 For more info see this article on how to make self raising flour.

 - In a large mixing bowl stir together the flour, salt, ginger and oats.

-- In a small jug whisk together the milk and egg.
-Then gradually add to the Parkin cake mixture, stirring well between each addition.
+- In a small jug whisk together the milk and egg and gradually add to the cake mixture.

 ❓ Frequently asked questions

-The nature of this parkin recipe means it is likely to sink slightly as it cools.
-To avoid it sinking too much it needs to be baked for just the right amount of time.
-This means removing from the oven when a skewer comes out clean.
-Not baking for long enough will mean the gooey mixture inside will cause the cake to collapse/sink as it cools.
+Not baking parkin for long enough can mean the gooey mixture inside will cause the cake to collapse/sink as it cools.
 However, leaving it for longer can make the parkin too dry.
-The best advice is to check with a skewer 10 minutes before the end of the baking time.
+The best advice is to check with a skewer 10 minutes before the end baking.
 Then make a judgement based on how clean the skewer is.

 - Bakewell tart